UK says Iran tried to intercept British tanker | DW | 11.07.2019

 Warning of consequences

-The Grace 1 tanker was halted by British police and customs officers on its way from Iran to Syria, via the Mediterranean.
+The Grace 1 tanker was halted by British marines and local police on its way from Iran to Syria, via the Mediterranean.

 While officials in Gibraltar said they believed the cargo was destined for Syria, which is subject to EU sanctions, Iran condemned the detention as an "illegal interception."